MoltoRubato/Conference-Track-r-SQL/README.md

 ## Contributors
 - Ryan Huang
-- University of Melbourne INFO20003 Teaching Team
+- University of Melbourne INFO20003 Teaching Team (Question Provider)

 ## License
 This project is for academic purposes under the University of Melbourne's INFO20003 Database Systems course.